miikanissi/miikanissi.com/content/posts/email-setup-with-mbsync-mu4e.md

 ## Afterword

-If everything was configured correctly you should now be able to read and send email from Emacs using mu4e.
-If you need any help with your configuration don't hesitate to contact me with email: [miika@miikanissi.com](mailto:miika@miikanissi.com).
+If everything was configured correctly, you should now be able to read and send email from Emacs using mu4e.
+If you need any help with your configuration, don't hesitate to contact me with email: [miika@miikanissi.com](mailto:miika@miikanissi.com).